 When your teen asks the for the college letter of recommendation, he’ll be prepared to ask the teacher the right questions and provide her with all the necessary information.

 What do I mean by questions?
 Some colleges will have the option to submit the recommendation online or send it via snail mail.
 If the option exists, ask the teacher which she prefers and have all the information and material ready to hand to her right then and there.
-(This is assuming you’ve already decided on a college and the teacher is willing to commit without having a specific college yet.)
+This is assuming you’ve already decided on a college.

 Your teen will further impress the teacher by providing the recommendation forms and stamped envelopes (as appropriate) for the colleges along with a document that lists the colleges and their deadlines and his contact information.

 He will also provide a “brag sheet” of activities and accomplishments along with any other relevant information on why he thinks he’s a great candidate for the colleges.